whalehub/awesome-stars/README.md

 - [luin/ioredis](https://github.com/luin/ioredis) - 🚀 A robust, performance-focused, and full-featured Redis client for Node.js.
 - [ShokoAnime/ShokoServer-WebUI](https://github.com/ShokoAnime/ShokoServer-WebUI) - Repository for the Web UI used in Shoko Server.
 - [sandorengholm/csspreview](https://github.com/sandorengholm/csspreview) - CSS Preview is a tool for previewing selected CSS selectors in a separate column inside the vscode editor.
 The purpose of the tool is to give you a visual idea of your styling without leaving your editor.
-- [redis/node-redis](https://github.com/redis/node-redis) - A high performance Node.js Redis client.
+- [redis/node-redis](https://github.com/redis/node-redis) - A high-performance Node.js Redis client.
 - [marcusjwhelan/nedb-shell](https://github.com/marcusjwhelan/nedb-shell) - A mongo like shell for Nedb
 - [vuetifyjs/vuetify](https://github.com/vuetifyjs/vuetify) - 🐉 Material Component Framework for Vue
 - [coralproject/talk](https://github.com/coralproject/talk) - A better commenting experience from Vox Media